-When you must not take it

-Do not take Lurasidone Sandoz if:
+When you must not take it Do not take LAVIONE if you have an allergy to:

-- you have an allergy to lurasidone hydrochloride (the active ingredient in Lurasidone Sandoz) or any of the ingredients listed at the end of this leaflet. - you are taking medicines that can affect how your body processes Lurasidone Sandoz such as: - ketoconazole or voriconazole, used to treat certain fungal infections - ritonavir, used to treat HIV infection carbamazepine, used to treat convulsions (fits) - phenytoin, used to treat convulsions - (fits) and some heart conditions - rifampicin or clarithromycin, used to treat bacterial infections - herbal medicines derived from St. - John's wort, used to treat depression.
+- · any medicine containing lurasidone - any of the ingredients listed at the end of this leaflet - you are taking medicines that can affect how your body processes LAVIONE such as: - ketoconazole or voriconazole, used to treat certain fungal infections - ritonavir, used to treat HIV infection - carbamazepine, used to treat convulsions (fits) - phenytoin, used to treat convulsions (fits) and some heart conditions - rifampicin or clarithromycin, used to treat bacterial infections - herbal medicines derived from St. John's Wort (hypericum perforatum), used to treat depression.